 Blackpool’s permanent electric street tramway was the country’s first.
 It opened on 29 September 1885.
 It originally ran from Cocker Street to South Shore – and has operated there ever since.

-Back in the late 1800’s and early 1900’s, the tramway was far more extensive than it is today.
+Back then, in the late 1800’s and early 1900’s, the tramway was far more extensive than it is today.
 In fact, trams were a popular method of transport in most towns throughout the UK.

 Here in Blackpool a route went up Talbot Road from North Pier, travelling along Adelaide Street and on past the Winter Gardens.
 History is repeating itself, as that route is being redeveloped for the modern day.
 New rails have been laid at Talbot Road in readiness for the tramway interchange with Blackpool North Station.

-There are more old Blackpool photos here.
+- There are more photos of Blackpool in the olden days here.

 A modern renovation